(one synonym: Laelia australasiae Herrich-Schäffer, )

-It feeds on various Wattles ( Acacia, MIMOSACEAE ), especially :
+The caterpillar feeds on various Wattles ( Acacia, MIMOSACEAE ), especially :

 although it will also feed on plants from other families, such as:

-The female Caterpillar grows to a length of about 8 cms., but the male grows only to about 5 cms.
+The female caterpillar grows to a length of about 8 cms., but the male grows only to about 5 cms.

 Our specimen pupated in a brown cocoon half way up its enclosure.
-The Caterpillar poked its hairs through the cocoon wall before pupating inside, giving the cocoon a furry appearance, although the hairs were just as thin and brittle as when they were on the Caterpillar.
+The caterpillar poked its hairs through the cocoon wall before pupating inside, giving the cocoon a furry appearance, although the hairs were just as thin and brittle as when they were on the Caterpillar.